-Dr. Michael Brooks, Head 1120 University Center
+Dr. Chester C. Ballard, Acting Head 1120 University Center

-The Department of Sociology, Anthropology, and Criminal Justice offers programs that lead to either the B.A. degree with a major in sociology and anthropology, the B.A. degree with a major in criminal justice, the M.S. degree with a major in sociology, the M.S. degree with a major in criminal justice, or the M.S. degree in marriage and family therapy.
-A minors is offered in sociology.
+The Department of Sociology, Anthropology, and Criminal Justice offers programs that lead to either the B.A. degree with a major in sociology and anthropology or the B.A. degree with a major in criminal justice.
+The Applied and Clinical Sociology Program is accredited by the Commission on Applied and Clinical Sociology.
+A minor is offered in sociology.
+The department also offers, at the graduate level, the M.S. degree with a major in sociology, the M.S. degree with a major in criminal justice, or the M.S. degree in marriage and family therapy.